mantis3de/CrawlerKit-docs/docs/faq.md

 ## Licensing & purchase

-??? question "What license does CrawlerKit use?"
+??? question "What license does Dungeon Crawler Framework use?"
-    CrawlerKit is covered by the standard **Unity Asset Store End User License Agreement (EULA)**.
+    Dungeon Crawler Framework is covered by the standard **Unity Asset Store End User License Agreement (EULA)**.
 A single seat lets you use it in your own commercial and non-commercial games.
 You may not redistribute the source as a standalone asset.

 ??? question "Can I use it in a commercial game?"
     Yes.
-You can ship commercial titles built with CrawlerKit.
+You can ship commercial titles built with Dungeon Crawler Framework.
 No royalties and no attribution are required (though attribution is always appreciated).

 ??? question "Do I get future updates for free?"
     Yes.
 Updates are delivered through the Asset Store.
 Re-download the latest version from **Package Manager → My Assets**.
 See the [Changelog](changelog.md) for what's new.

 ??? question "Is there a refund policy?"
     Refunds are handled by Unity under the Asset Store refund policy, not by the publisher.
-Try the included sample scene and this documentation first to make sure CrawlerKit fits your project.
+Try the included sample scene and this documentation first to make sure Dungeon Crawler Framework fits your project.

 ## Technical requirements